care1es5/project/Overthewire/Natas/natas2.md

 ![Natas 2](Images/Natas2-1.png)

-Hm..It seems like there is a hidden images and it tells you the image path.
+Hm..hidden image...and it also tells you the image path.

-Lets go to the directory and see if anything is there:
+Lets go to the directory and see if there is anything useful:

 ![Natas 2](Images/Natas2-2.png)